tdegeus/tdegeus.github.io/activities.rst

 *   Buddy of autistic first year student |br|
     Eindhoven University of Technology, Eindhoven, The Netherlands |br|
     2008 - 2009 |br|
-    Responsibilities: weekly meetings with to goal to enhance well-being and study-effectiveness of autistic student
+    Responsibilities: weekly meetings with to goal to enhance well-being and study effectiveness of autistic student

 *   Field hockey equipment commissioner |br|
     Eindhoven area, The Netherlands |br|